shanmugappriyaa/NotesApp-FE/README.md

 **Read Notes:** Users can view their existing notes and read the content.
 **Update Notes:** Users can edit and update their existing notes.
 **Delete Notes:** Users can delete notes they no longer need.
+**Reminder Emails:** Users receive reminder emails to complete their notes.

 **Technologies Used**
 **Frontend:**